widojansen/primo-server-personal/README.md

 ### 2. Deploy Backend (Supabase)
 1. Create a [Supabase](https://supabase.co) account or sign in with Github
 1. Create a new project
+1. Disable email confirmations (Authentication > Settings > disable 'Confirm email')
-1. When it's ready, select 'SQL' from the sidebar navigation
+1. Select 'SQL' from the sidebar navigation
 1. Click **+ New query**
 1. Paste in the contents of [`./primo_schema.sql`](https://raw.githubusercontent.com/primo-af/primo-server/master/primo_schema.sql) and click 'RUN' ![query](./setup-query.png)